magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/mqtt.md

 ### Subsection "Attribute updates"

 This configuration section is optional.
-ThingsBoard allows to provision device attributes and fetch some of them from the device application.
+IoT Hub allows to provision device attributes and fetch some of them from the device application.
 You can treat this as a remote configuration for devices.
 Your devices are able to request shared attributes from ThingsBoard.
 See [user guide](/docs/user-guide/attributes/) for more details.